Athletics: Dazzling Rudisha smashes world record

 West Bromwich Albion cannot afford to take their foot off the pedal in the Premier League as they push for a possible European spot, defender Johnny Evans has said.

-LONDON Kenya's David Rudisha capped four years of dominance in the 800 metres by storming to gold in a world record time with a dazzling run at the London Olympics on Thursday.
+LONDON Kenya's David Rudisha stormed to 800 metres gold in a world record time at the London Olympics on Thursday to cap four years of dominance in the two-lap event with a brilliant run.

-As the 80,000 crowd roared him on, the world champion scorched around the Olympic Stadium in one minute 40.91 to beat the mark of 1.41.01 he set two years ago in Italy.
+With the 80,000 crowd in the Olympic Stadium roaring him on, the world champion scorched around the Olympic Stadium in one minute 40.91 to beat the mark of 1.41.01 he set two years ago in Italy.

 "I had no doubt about winning but I was waiting for perfect conditions to break the record," the 23-year-old told reporters.